Bounded sets of sheaves on compact Kaehler manifolds: A boundedness criterion

 \begin{Lem} Let $d$ be a non-negative integer, $(X,\omega)$ as above and $S$ a reduced analytic space.
-Let further $W\subset X\times S$ be a reduced analytic subset of $ X$ such that the second projection $W\to S$ is equidimensional of relative dimension $d$ with irreducible general fibers and $F$ a dominated set of classes of pure $d$-dimensional sheaves $\cF$ on the irreducible fibers of $W$ over $S$.
+Let further $W\subset X\times S$ be a reduced analytic subset of $ X\times S$ such that the second projection $W\to S$ is proper, equidimensional of relative dimension $d$ with irreducible general fibers and $F$ a dominated set of classes of pure $d$-dimensional sheaves $\cF$ on the irreducible fibers of $W$ over some relatively compact subset of $S$.
 Then: \begin{enumerate} \item The set of classes $\tau_{d}(\cF)$ is finite. \item The degrees $\deg_{d-1}(\cF)$ are bounded from below. \item If the degrees $\deg_{d-1}(\cF)$ are bounded from above, then the set $F$ is bounded. \end{enumerate} \end{Lem}

 \begin{proof} By Hironaka's desingularization and flattening theorems we may assume that $S$ is smooth and irreducible containing a semi-analytic Stein compactum $A$, $W$ is flat over $S$ and that there exists a coherent sheaf $\cG$ on $W$ flat over $S$ such that each sheaf $\cF$ in $F$ is a quotient of some $\cG_s$, $s\in A$.
-For instance in order to obtain $W$ flat over $S$ we consider the locus $S_1\subset S$ of non-flatness of $W\to S$, flatify $W\to S$ to obtain $W'\to S'$, deal with $W_{S_1}\to S_1$ separately by noetherian induction and consider the resulting space over the disjoint union of $S'$ and $S'_1$.
+For instance in order to obtain $W$ flat over $S$ we consider the locus $S_1\subset S$ of non-flatness of $W\to S$, flatten $W\to S$ to obtain $W'\to S'$, deal with $W_{S_1}\to S_1$ separately by noetherian induction and consider the resulting space over the disjoint union of $S'$ and $S'_1$.
 In the same way we may replace $\cG$ by $\cG_{(\dim W)}$ since the sheaves $\cF$ are pure.
 Moreover the arguments of \cite{HL} 1.1.6-14 adapt to our case to show that for general $s\in S$ the fibers $\cG_s$ are pure as well.
 Hence as before we may suppose that each $\cG_s$ we are concerned with is pure.

 For the first assertion consider the exact sequence